Nat King Cole: 1956 Birmingham assault

-After being attacked in Birmingham, Cole said, "I can't understand it ...
-I have not taken part in any protests.
+"I can't understand it," Cole said afterwards.
+"I have not taken part in any protests.
 Nor have I joined an organization fighting segregation.
 Why should they attack me?"
-Cole said he wanted to forget the incident and continued to play for segregated audiences in the American South.
+Cole wanted to forget the incident and continued to play for segregated audiences in the American South.
 He said he could not change the situation in a day.
-He contributed money to the Montgomery bus boycott and had sued northern hotels that had hired him but refused to serve him.
+He contributed money to the Montgomery bus boycott and previously sued Northern hotels that had hired him but refused to serve him.

+Criticism and involvement in the Civil Rights Movement

-Thurgood Marshall, the chief legal counsel of the NAACP, called him an Uncle Tom and said he should perform with a banjo.
+Thurgood Marshall, then-the chief legal counsel of the NAACP, said "All Cole needs to complete his role as an Uncle Tom is a banjo."
 Roy Wilkins, executive secretary of the NAACP, wrote him a telegram that said:

-The Chicago Defender said Cole's performances for all-white audiences were an insult to his race.
+The Chicago Defender said that Cole's performances for all-white audiences were an insult to his race.
 The New York Amsterdam News said that "thousands of Harlem blacks who have worshiped at the shrine of singer Nat King Cole turned their backs on him this week as the noted crooner turned his back on the NAACP and said that he will continue to play to Jim Crow audiences".
 To play "Uncle Nat's" discs, wrote a commentator in The American Negro, "would be supporting his 'traitor' ideas and narrow way of thinking".

 Deeply hurt by the criticism in the black press, Cole was chastened.
 Emphasizing his opposition to racial segregation "in any form", he agreed to join other entertainers in boycotting segregated venues.
 He paid $500 to become a lifetime member of the Detroit branch of the NAACP.
 Until his death in 1965, Cole was an active and visible participant in the civil rights movement, playing an important role in planning the March on Washington in 1963.

 Politics

 Cole performed in 1956 for President Dwight D. Eisenhower's televised birthday celebration.
 At the 1956 Republican National Convention, he sang "That's All There Is to That" and was "greeted with applause".

-He was also present at the Democratic National Convention in 1960 to support Senator John F. Kennedy.
-He was among the dozens of entertainers recruited by Frank Sinatra to perform at the Kennedy Inaugural gala in 1961.
+Cole was also present at the Democratic National Convention in 1960 to support Senator John F. Kennedy.
+Cole was among the dozens of entertainers recruited by Frank Sinatra to perform at the Kennedy Inaugural gala in 1961.
 Cole consulted with Kennedy and his successor, Lyndon B. Johnson, on civil rights.